 Sweet Potato Gnocchi With Fried Sage, Dried Cherries, and Toasted Hazelnuts

-Why We Love It: Spoon Fork Bacon's seasonal gnocchi recipe screams fall on a plate.
+Why We Love It: Spoon Fork Bacon's seasonal gnocchi recipe is fall on a plate.
 Sweet potato gnocchi (sautéed in butter) is topped with fried sage, cherries, and toasted hazelnuts.
+Gnocchi can be a little heavy and make us want to take a nap the second we finish, but this healthier version is delightfully satisfying, not painfully filling.

 Sweet Potato Black-Eyed Pea Curry